digitalcredit-io/whitepaper/WhitePaperv1.0.md

 ## Community

-The community-based blockchain digital credit community and application platform can better guide its members to participate in the interaction and encourage their active participation in community contributions.
+The community-based blockchain digital credit community and application platform can better guide its members to participate active interactions and encourage their active participations in community contributions.

 ## Autonomy